ibm-cloud-docs/bare-metal/network-options.md

 ## Provision VLAN selection
 {: #network-vlan-selection}

 When you configure a server, you are sometimes provided a VLAN selector.
 This selection is optional, and shows only existing VLANs located that are within the selected data center.
 The selector is for a private VLAN, and when you choose a private VLAN, a public VLAN selector is presented.
 It shows public VLANs that are available in the same pod as the selected private VLAN (if a public interface is applicable).
-These selections help you control what VLANs, and therefore what pod, in which your server resides.
-VLAN selection becomes more relevant when you take advantage of [gateway](/docs/gateway-appliance?topic=gateway-appliance-getting-started) or [hardware firewall](/docs/hardware-firewall-dedicated?topic=hardware-firewall-dedicated-about-the-hardware-firewall-dedicated-) products, or if you are constructing multitier network architectures.
+These selections help you control what VLANs, and therefore what pod your server resides.
+VLAN selection becomes more relevant when you take advantage of [gateway](/docs/gateway-appliance?topic=gateway-appliance-getting-started) or [hardware firewall](/docs/hardware-firewall-shared?topic=hardware-firewall-shared-about-hardware-firewall-shared-) products, or if you are constructing multitier network architectures.
 Review [Premium VLANs](/docs/vlans?topic=vlans-about-vlans#about-premium-vlans) if you want to deploy a specific network topology before server provisioning.

+### VLAN trunks
+{: #bare-metal-vlan-trunks}

+If you have VLANs available in the same pod as your server, you can attach them to a bare metal server from the server details page.
+In the **VLAN trunking** section, click **Attach trunk**.
+Then, select the VLANs that you want to attach to your server and click **Submit**.
+For more information about VLAN trunks, see [Configuring VLAN trunks](/docs/vlans?topic=vlans-configuring-vlan-trunks).

 ## Provision subnet selection
 {: #network-subnet-selection}